Nurses Charged with a Crime

 If you are a nurse or plan on applying for your nursing license, then you should be aware that a criminal conviction must be disclosed to the Florida Board of Nursing which can trigger consequences that impact your license.
 These consequences apply regardless of whether you enter a guilty or no contest plea.

 If you apply for a nursing license, then you must disclose to the Florida Board of Nursing any criminal conviction including DUI, driving while license suspended with knowledge or reckless driving.
 On the other hand, civil traffic offenses for things like speeding or running a red light to not need to be reported.

-Failing to report the conviction can lead to even bigger problems.
-When you apply for your license or to renew your license, the Florida Board of Nursing conducts a background check.
+Failing to report the conviction to the Florida Board of Nursing can lead to even bigger problems.
+When you apply for your license or to renew your license, the Nursing Board conducts a background check.
 The board can find your criminal record this way even if you fail to disclose it.